salesforcecli/plugin-packaging/messages/package_version_create.md

 temp files are preserved that would otherwise be deleted

-# longPreserve
+# preserve-long

 Specifies that the temp files are preserved that would otherwise be deleted

-# validateschema
+# validate-schema

 sfdx-project.json is validated against JSON schema

-# longValidateschema
+# validate-schema-long

 Specifies that the sfdx-project.json file should be validated against JSON schema.